 The secret to moist, soft and beautifully flaky scones is to make the dough fast without overworking it and to bake them at a hot temperature.
 Making scones is easy and takes not more time than making pancakes.
 When the floral fragrances of orange and cranberries start wafting through the early morning kitchen, few will complain about this buttery treat.
-Traditionally made with heavy cream, we replace this ingredient with yogurt for a lighter, but equally decadent experience.Green Valley Creamery
+Traditionally made with heavy cream, we replace this ingredient with lactose-free sour cream for a lighter, but equally decadent experience.Green Valley Creamery

 - 2 cups all-purpose flour